Skip to main content

 The amount of benefits your tenant gets towards rent won’t usually cover what you charge.

-Tenants can apply for a discretionary housing payment to help with the difference between benefits and rent.
+Tenants can apply for a discretionary housing payment to help with this.

 Tenants who pay rates can get help: